GNajarro317/Shopping_Cart_Project/README.md

 ### Date Created
-Date project was created: --2024
+Date project was created: 5-27-2024
 Date README file was last updated: 9-18-2024

 ### Project Title
-Gerardo's Dessert Stand
+Shopping Cart Project

 ### Description
 In this project, I built a storefront application using JavaScript, focusing on essential e-commerce functionalities.
 I created a product list using object literals and implemented a shopping cart that allows users to add, increase, decrease, or remove items.
 The checkout process calculates the total amount due and processes payments, displaying any change needed.